SolarNetwork/solarnode-handbook/docs/developers/settings/specifier.md

 ## Radio Group

 The [`RadioGroupSettingSpecifier`][RadioGroupSettingSpecifier] defines a configurable property that accepts a single value from a fixed set of possible values.
-In the SolarNode GUI a radio group is rendered as a set of HTML radio input form fields, like this:
+In the SolarNode UI a radio group is rendered as a set of HTML radio input form fields, like this:

 ![Radio Group setting as a set of HTML radio inputs](../../images/developers/settings/radio-group-setting.png){width=156}